Honor a Person’s End-of-Life Wishes With a POLST Form

 Medical personnel must follow the instructions on a POLST.

-Why have both a POLST and a living will?
+Why Should Someone Have a POLST and a Living Will?

-Someone who feels strongly about their end-of-life choices may want to have a POLST in addition to a living will.
+Someone who is committed to their end-of-life choices may want to have a POLST in addition to a living will.

-This is needed because if somebody isn’t breathing or doesn’t have a heartbeat, EMTs and medical staff are required to immediately begin CPR and provide full medical treatment – no matter the person’s age, medical condition, and even if they have a living will saying they don’t want this treatment.
+This is needed because if somebody isn’t breathing or doesn’t have a heartbeat, EMTs and medical staff are required to begin CPR and provide complete medical treatment immediately – no matter the person’s age, medical condition, or even if they have a living will saying they don’t want this treatment.

 If someone doesn’t want CPR or invasive treatments, having a signed living will isn’t enough to stop them from happening because a living will isn’t a doctor’s order.